pedroaodp/quantools/README.md

 # quantools
 A repository for quant programming with Brazilian assets and stuff.
-This is an ongoing project and suggestions are most welcome.
+This is an ongoing project.
+Suggestions are most welcome.